Scaling Algorithms for Weighted Matching in General Graphs: The Hybrid Algorithm

-\begin{lemma} For any fixed $\epsilon > 0$, the number of iterations of $\Path(R)$ with $|F| \geq ({n}(R))^{\epsilon}$ is $O(({n}(R))^{1-\epsilon})$.\end{lemma} \begin{proof} Consider an iteration in $\Path(R)$.
+\begin{proof} Consider an iteration in $\Path(R)$.
 Let $f$ be the number of free vertices before this iteration.
-Call an atomic shell {\it big} if it contains more than 2 free vertices.
+Call an atomic shell {\it big} if it contains strictly more than 2 free vertices.
 We consider two cases depending on whether more than $f/2$ vertices are in big atomic shells or not.
 Suppose big shells do contain more than $f/2$ free vertices.
 The free vertices in an atomic shell will not participate in any dual adjustment only if some adjacent shells have dissolved into it.
-In the worst case a shell containing $f'$ free vertices dissolves into (at most 2) adjacent shells and, simultaneously, the call to $\ShellSearch$ finds an augmenting path and halts.
-This prevents at most $2f'$ free vertices in the formerly adjacent shells from participating in a dual adjustment, due to the order we search the shells.
-Therefore, at least $f/6$ free vertices in the big shells participate in at least one dual adjustment.
+Suppose a shell containing $f'$ free vertices dissolves into (at most 2) adjacent shells and, simultaneously, the call to $\ShellSearch$ finds an augmenting path and halts.
+This prevents at most $2f'$ free vertices in the formerly adjacent atomic shells from participating in a dual adjustment, since we sorted the shells in non-increasing order by number of free vertices.
+Since there are more than $f/2$ vertices in big atomic shells, at least $f/6$ free vertices in the big shells participate in at least one dual adjustment.
 Let $S_i$ be a big even shell with $f_i$ free vertices.
-If they are subject to a dual adjustment then, according to the proof of Lemma \ref{lem:yznoincrease} $yz(R)$ decreases by at least $(f_i - 2)\geq f_i/2$, since the shell is big.
+If they are subject to a dual adjustment then, according to the proof of Lemma \ref{lem:yznoincrease}, $yz(R)$ decreases by at least $(f_i - 2)\geq f_i/2$, since the shell is big.
 If $S_i$ is a big {\em odd} shell then the situation is even better.
 In this case $yz(R)$ is reduced by $(f_i - 1)\geq \frac{2}{3}f_i$.
-Therefore, $yz(R)$ decreases by at least $f/12$.
+Therefore, when $f/2$ free vertices are in big shells, $yz(R)$ decreases by at least $f/12$.

 The case when more than $f/2$ free vertices are in small atomic shells can only happen $O(\log n)$ times.
 In this case, there are at least $\lfloor f/4 \rfloor$ small shells.
-In each shell, there must be vertices that were matched during the previous iteration.
-Therefore, in the previous iteration, there must have been at least $f + 2 \lfloor f/4 \rfloor$ free vertices.
-This can only happen $O(\log n(R))$ times, since the number of free vertices shrinks by a constant factor each time it happens.
+In each shell, there must be vertices that were matched during the previous iteration, which implies that there must have been at least $f + 2 \lfloor f/4 \rfloor$ free vertices in the previous iteration.
+Thus, we can only be in this situation $\ceil{\log_{3/2} n(R)}$ times, since the number of free vertices shrinks by a 3/2 factor each time.